Elections in the United States: Voting equipment

-The earliest voting in the US was through paper ballots that were hand-counted.
+The earliest voting in the US was through paper ballots on which a voter recorded a name or some identifier of the preference and then were hand-counted.
 By the late 1800s, paper ballots printed by election officials were nearly universal.
 By 1980, 10% of American voters used paper ballots that were counted by hand, which dropped below 1% by 2008.

 Mechanical voting machines were first used in the US in the 1892 elections in Lockport, New York.
 The state of Massachusetts was one of the first states to adopt lever voting machines, doing so in 1899, but the state's Supreme Judicial Court ruled their usage unconstitutional in 1907.
 Lever machines grew in popularity despite controversies, with about two-thirds of votes for president in the 1964 United States presidential election cast with lever machines.
 Lever machine use declined to about 40% of votes in 1980, then 6% in 2008.
 Punch card voting equipment was developed in the 1960s, with about one-third of votes cast with punch cards in 1980.
 New York was the last state to phase out lever voting in response to the 2000 Help America Vote Act (HAVA), which allocated funds for the replacement of lever machine and punch card voting equipment.
+(This innovation helped cause the "hanging chad" scandal of 2000.)

 New York replaced its lever voting with optical scanning in 2010.

 In the 1960s, technology was developed that enabled paper ballots filled with pencil or ink to be optically scanned rather than hand-counted.
 In 1980, about 2% of votes used optical scanning; this increased to 30% by 2000 and 60% by 2008.
 In the 1970s, the final major voting technology for the US was developed, the DRE voting machine.
 In 1980, less than 1% of ballots were cast with DRE.
 Prevalence grew to 10% in 2000, then peaked at 38% in 2006.
-Because DREs are fully digital, with no paper trail of votes, backlash against them caused prevalence to drop to 33% in 2010.
+DREs are fully digital, with no paper trail of votes, and backlash against them caused their use to drop to 33% in 2010.

 The voting equipment used by a given US county is related to the county's historical wealth.
 A county's use of punch cards in the year 2000 was positively correlated with the county's wealth in 1969, when punch card machines were at their peak of popularity.
 Counties with higher wealth in 1989 were less likely to still use punch cards in 2000.
 This supports the idea that punch cards were used in counties that were well-off in the 1960s, but whose wealth declined in the proceeding decades.
 Counties that maintained their wealth from the 1960s onwards could afford to replace punch card machines as they fell out of favor.